jcolag/entropy-arbitrage/2022-12-29-schizoid-man.md

 ## The Schizoid Man

 I apologize for perpetuating the title, here, due to its unfortunate connotations.
-Specifically, it comes from a *fairly* insulting term for a person with [schizophrenia](https://en.wikipedia.org/wiki/Schizophrenia), but now---to the extent that anybody uses it---stands in for what the popular imagination falsely sees as symptoms of schizophrenia, such as emotional coldness and flatness or multiple personalities.
+Specifically, it comes from a *fairly* insulting term for a person with {% wiki Schizophrenia|schizophrenia|en %}, but now---to the extent that anybody uses it---stands in for what the popular imagination falsely sees as symptoms of schizophrenia, such as emotional coldness and flatness or multiple personalities.

  > **PICARD**: Starfleet Command considers Graves' work on molecular cybernetics is reaching a critical stage.
 They consider this a priority one action.